ThePlagueSpreads/TheBluePlague/README.md

 — me

 This is a silly April Fools' Day mod designed to be a short, absurd and confusing experience.
 The source code has been published for anyone who is interested in the techniques I used, including but not limited to:
-- Custom game-modes (particularly 'nothing' mode)
+- Custom game modes (particularly the ominous 'nothing' mode)
 - Custom splash text
 - Custom main menu buttons
 - Water fog modifications